scottdjohnson/agent-examples/llm_act_converse/README.md

 # LLM Action Conversational App

 A Python application that engages in a conversational loop with the user.
-For each prompt, it uses CodeLlama to generate Python code, saves it to a file, and executes it.
+For each prompt, it uses an LLM to generate Python code, saves it to a file, and executes it.
 The conversation maintains full history, allowing the LLM to reference previous exchanges.

 ## Prerequisites